gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 --------------
 Instead of using surgical tubing, some teams opt for heavy zip ties instead.
 This can work, but we recommend surgical tubing as it is one of the most tried and tested methods for picking up nearly any game element.
+Zip ties lack the friction of rubber tubing.

 3D printed intake (NinjaFlex/TPU Filament)
 ------------------------------------------